scenarioo/scenarioo.github.io/README.md

     * call the following command inside the 'scenarioo.github.io' directory (where Gemfile is checked in):
       `bundle install`

-## How to generate and review docu
+## How to generate and review webpage

 you can browse the webpage locally, by calling the following commands inside directory 'scenarioo.github.io':
  * `jekyll serve`